ovh/docs/pages/platform/kubernetes-k8s/configuring-cluster-autoscaler/guide.en-us.md

 ### Cluster autoscaler configuration

-When the autoscaler is enabled in a node pool, is uses a default configuration.
+When the autoscaler is enabled on a node pool, is uses a default configuration.

-Here you have a description of the parameters used in the autoscaler configuration, and their default values:
+Here you have a description of the parameters used in the autoscaler configuration, and their default value:

 | Setting	| Description |	Default value |
 | ------- | ----------- | ------------- |